clairernovotny/XamarinPclToggle/README.md

 class libraries if you have an additional equivalent frameworks installed.
 Xamarin uses this functionality to map MonoTouch and MonoAndroid to the correct PCL profiles.

+NuGet 2.7.2 will have a fix for this once its released.
+Be sure to re-enable the Xamarin PCL profiles once you upgrade NuGet.

 A symptom of this bug is the following error when you try to install or update a NuGet package to your PCL project: